Welcome to the first of what I hope to be a weekly ongoing class on seeking to walk as our Savior walked.

 These are classic and famous examples of the way we need to look at our Heavenly Father’s commandments.
-Our heavenly Father doesn’t just want the correct mechanical actions coming from our bodies, He wants our hearts.
+Our Heavenly Father doesn’t just want the correct mechanical actions coming from our bodies, He wants our hearts.
 That’s how our Savior lived, and that’s how He taught us to live.

-A lot of times we will find that very thing within the Old Testament scriptures themselves.
+A lot of times we will find that very thing taught within the Old Testament scriptures themselves.
 He already said:

 Leviticus 19:17 – `You shall not hate your brother in your heart…

 Exodus 20:17 – “…you shall not covet your neighbor’s wife…”

 So, it was already about the heart, from the very beginning.
 The scribes and Pharisees didn’t care about their heart condition.
 They were only looking to put on a show.
 For this reason, He said that one’s righteousness needed to exceed the righteousness of the scribes and Pharisees.
 Otherwise, we will not be pleasing to our Heavenly Father, who wants all of our hearts!

 Deut.
 25:4 – “You shall not muzzle an ox while it treads out the grain.

 1Tim 5:17-18 – Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.

 18 For the Scripture says, “You shall not muzzle an ox while it treads out the grain,” and, “The laborer is worthy of his wages.”